telerik/maui-docs/controls/slider/events.md

 ---
 title: Events
 page_title: .NET MAUI Slider Documentation - Events
-description: Learn about the events that the Telerik UI for .NET MAUI Slider control exposes and find out how to use them.
+description: Learn about the ValueChanging event that the Telerik UI for .NET MAUI Slider control exposes and find out how to use it.
 position: 9
 slug: slider-events
 ---